Rui Meng

 - Pre-training for text summarization

-- Mentors: Wojciech Kryściński , Caiming Xiong
+- Work with: Wojciech Kryściński , Caiming Xiong

 - Recognize user action patterns in mobile search